ifshizuku/nextjs-zh-docs/pages/docs/api-reference/next-config-js/environment-variables.en.md

----
-description: Learn to add and access environment variables in your Next.js application at build time.
----

 # Environment Variables

 > Since the release of [Next.js 9.4](https://nextjs.org/blog/next-9-4) we now have a more intuitive and ergonomic experience for [adding environment variables](/docs/basic-features/environment-variables).
 Give it a try!